paulobarchi/MLOps_5W1H/README.md

 > The last item above is related to the positive and healthy side of *peer pressure*: to raise the technical bar so that team members are always learning from each other, not only scientifically and business-wise, but from the MLE/MLOps perspective.

-Thus making the whole process as smooth as possible, with reproducible experiments and setups, and ML(-related) software awesome --- see [References](#references) for some resources around the above items --- highlight to ["S.O.L.I.D.
-Principles for Machine Learning Engineers" YouTube playlist](https://www.youtube.com/watch?v=ul8LLiFY0Dw&list=PL-wATfeyAMNpZ6-ESiXK9BnZmGLjqECt9)
+Thus making the whole process as smooth as possible, with reproducible experiments and setups, and ML(-related) software awesome --- see [References](#references) for some resources around the above items.

+It is also important to highlight that MLOps is not just software engineering best practices (quote from [Jarrod Parker](https://www.linkedin.com/feed/update/urn:li:activity:6922731393760284672?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A6922731393760284672%2C6922871832253534209%29)):

+> *When you have changing data feeding decisions, you have to consider the nuance of the data, how its changing and how those changes impact the model.
+Especially with models feeding models.
+There can be feedback loops through time that can easily go undiscovered.
+Seemingly innocuous changes to data can have big impacts downstream if not accounted for.*

-> This last paragraph could be a good hook to the [`How?`](#how) section.
+> This could be a good moment to bridge into the [`How?`](#how) section.
 But first, I would like to briefly cover [`Where?`](#where) and [`Who?`](#who); and then address the "time degradation effect" on long-term efforts when compared to the short-term ([`When?`](#when)).
 Although this last paragraph sounds quite appealing in the long-term and engineering-wise, these efforts can be hard to prioritize in real-world scenarios with lots of low-hanging fruits, maintenance (mostly due to technical debt), and the current high-rotation of ML/Data people.
 This discussion is further explored on the subsection about [Pursuing the Middle Path](#balance).

-, but now, to build up further on `5W1H`, it seems to be a perfect link to [`When?`](#when).

 ## 3. Where? <a name="where"></a>